 I’m back!
 Did you miss me?
 I’ve been travelling in Cyprus and Italy, soaking up the sights, sounds and most importantly flavours of those beautiful places, and giving myself a bit of a digital detox along the way.
 Back in Munich the sun is shining (finally) and I’m busy cooking and creating again.
 Best of all, I am so inspired by all the incredible food I ate while travelling that I am full of loads of delicious ideas to share with you.

-This recipe might look long, but it’s a bit of a process recipe, once you have the hang of making your own pasta it is truly easy.
+This recipe might look long, but once you have the hang of making your own pasta it is truly easy.

 for the pasta: